Beyond Cash Flow: How I Used Investing to Buy Real Estate in My “Happy Place”

 Whether your place is at the beach, on the lake, or in the mountains, there’s no greater feeling than the mental freedom you get when checking out early on a Friday afternoon just to get away and recharge your batteries.
 Maybe it’s the family memories, but there’s no better feeling than crossing the bridge towards the beach or heading up the turnpike to the mountains.

 There’s nothing like being near the ocean or close to nature in the mountains.
 The water from my 900-foot well is so clean, you can feel it on your skin.
 The air is so fresh and clean, you can see it.
-It’s funny how my wise, 84-year-old mother says to me, “Don’t you ever sell that special place” — yet my younger son can’t figure out why I still go there.
+It’s funny how my wise, 84-year-old mother says to me, “Don’t you ever sell that special place”—yet my younger son can’t figure out why I still go there.

-Two weekends ago, I encountered a mama bear and two cubs as I was putting the flags out for the 4th of July.
+Two weekends ago, I encountered a mama bear and two cubs as I was putting the flags out for the Fourth of July.
 It was a quick wake-up call that I was visiting their environment.
 At the same time, I realized how lucky I was to experience all the wildlife, including deer, turkeys, chipmunks, and woodpeckers, not to mention all the great fishing.
 It showed me how truly fortunate I am.

 It’s hard to put a price on the “happy” real estate because it’s so much more than cash flow.

 This past weekend, I lost a very good friend in my “happy” town where my “happy” real estate is located.
-His name was Dutch, and he ran The Dutchman Tavern, a restaurant in Gouldsboro, PA.
+His name was Dutch, and he ran The Dutchman Tavern, a restaurant in Gouldsboro, Penn.
 Although this place is in the middle of nowhere USA, just Southeast of Scranton, it is the friendliest little place in the world.
 Dutch had the greatest job in the world, doing what he loved by making people happy and cooking good food.
 He always had a smile on his face for the hunters, skiers, and locals.
 He will surely be missed.

 So, if you’re lucky enough to have found a piece of “happy” real estate, whether it’s the place itself or the people and wildlife that truly make you happy, how do you take that first step towards making the dream a reality?

-How Do You Pay for it All?
+How Do You Pay for It All?

 I remember approximately 15 years ago when I had scraped together a few thousand dollars to purchase a building lot in a gated community.
 The good news was that I was able to get a loan from the bank, and eventually that lot I had paid $4,000 for increased in value to $10,000.